Preferred Stock Vs Bond: All You Need to Know

 Preferred Stock Vs Bond: Riskiness

 At the time of liquidation, the payment of debt instruments like bonds takes place before the equity instruments like preferred stocks.
-In other words, bondholders have first right to assets of the company even before the preference stockholders.
+In other words, bondholders have the first right to assets of the company even before the preference stockholders.
 This makes the preference shares riskier in comparison to the corporate bonds.

 Preferred Stock Vs Bond: Yield